IRobot: Roomba

 Roomba is an automated vacuum cleaning robot first released in 2002.
 Roomba is powered by a rechargeable battery, and many models are available with a docking station to which the robot returns to recharge at the end of its cleaning cycle.
 They work in conjunction with accessories that use both IR and RF.

 The company intentionally allows customers to hack the robot because they want people to experiment and improve the product.
 The API for the serial has been published and the serial port made easily accessible to make modifications easy to perform.

 In 2015, iRobot released an updated Roomba called the Roomba 980, with a camera that uses VSLAM technology to map out a room and the objects in the room to clean the entire floor of a home.
 The Roomba 980 also includes carpet boost, increasing suction when the Roomba detects itself on carpets or rugs.
 This was also one of the first Roombas to include Wi-Fi connectivity with app control.

+In 2018, iRobot released the Roomba i7 and i7+, marking new advancements in their smart mapping with their VSLAM-enabled Smart Imprint mapping (also called iAdapt 3.0).
+Their robots could now save multiple floor plans, and maps made by Roomba were stored in the cloud instead of being deleted every cleaning run.
+The release also introduced iRobot’s Automatic Dirt Disposal system, which emptied the robot’s dust bin every cleaning run.
+A year later, the Roomba S9+ was released, further improving those features with higher suction power and a D shape, a first for iRobot’s Roombas.

 In May 2022, iRobot announced the new operating system and software platform for its Roomba vacuum cleaners, iRobot OS.
 The company stated the move from iRobot genius to iRobot OS will aid in giving their products a deeper understanding of the user's households and the users habits, in addition to voice commands and greater objected identification.

 In October 2022, iRobot released the Roomba Combo, which includes mopping capabilities.
 The robot is able to differentiate between hardwood floor and carpet, and it lifts its mop to the top of the robot when transitioning to carpet.